nlo88/Botanical-Flashcards/README.md

 - Use AJAX to make external data --- not applicable with this project as i purchased digital file of watercolor flash cards from etsy.
 - Instead, i upload images to my github page and insert and retrieve the data into the DOM.

-- Responsive Design ---
+- Responsive Design --- done
-- User Interface modules : ...... ???

 # Stretch Features:
 - Downloadable cards